Abdol-Hossein Farman Farma: Non-Persian honors

-Offsprings
+Offspring

-Farmanfarma differentiated his family from most others through his many children.
+Farman Farma differentiated his family from most others through his many children.
 Contrary to many Iranian royals and politicians at the time and due to the uncertain political climate, he emphasised classical Iranian training as well as modern Western education and foreign languages.
 This applied equally to his daughters as well as his sons, and women from his family were among the very first members of the social elite to appear publicly in Western dress after Reza Shah outlawed the veil.
 He saw to it that his children were each sent to different countries to cultivate global relationships as well as to further their education.

 He ensured that they worked particularly hard towards this goal throughout their lives.
 As a consequence, the vast majority of his sons and daughters, after having obtained first class educations, went on to work in senior and key roles throughout the Iranian government from the turn of the century until the 1979 Islamic Revolution.

 (Main source: "Shahzdeh's Tree, A Family Genealogy of Abdol Hossein Mirza Farman Farma", compiled by Mitra Farman Farmaian Jordan, 1997, Universal Printing, Washington).